fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 println(sc.dim)
 ```

-The `sc` struct also contains a vector of labels, which in this case takes the
+The `sc` struct contains a vector of labels, which in this case takes the form
-form

 ```@example T1
 println(sc.labels)
 ```

 Finally, the Lefschetz complex data structure for our simplicial complex ``K``
-also includes the dimensions for the corresponding cells in the integer vector
+includes the dimensions for the corresponding cells in the integer vector
 `sc.dimensions`, a dictionary `sc.indices` which associates each simplex label
 with its integer index, and the boundary map `sc.boundary` which will be
 described in more detail in [Lefschetz Complexes](@ref).
 The latter map
-is internally stored as an integer sparse matrix.
+is internally stored as a sparse matrix over either a finite field or over
+the rationals.
+See also the discussion of [Sparse Matrices](@ref).

 ## Computing Homology and Persistence